aserg-ufmg/JSCity/README.md

 ```sh
 path-to-jscity-directory/js
 ```
 * Make sure that your MySQL server is started.
-If it isn`t, start the MySQL server.
+If it isn't, start the MySQL server.
 * Open nodeJs console and go to the js directory from JSCity
 ```sh
 cd /path-to-jscity-directory/js